sunfish-prj/Service-Ledger/server/hyperledger-fabric/chaincode/governance/README.md

 ## getProposal

-The function returns detail about the corresponding proposal taken as input "proposalID".
+The function returns detail about the corresponding proposal taken as input "proposalID" (which must corresponds to an existing proposal)

-An example instance of the invoke for it is :
+The corresponding *invoke* call is as follows
     {
     "channel": "sunfish-channel",
     "peer": "peer01",